VolumeElement/VolumeElement.github.io/_posts/2023-06-20-fun-with-elliptic-curves.md

 sudo apt-get install sagemath
 ```

 You can then enter `sage -n jupyter` in WSL to start a notebook.
-Lastly, go to `localhost:8888` in your browser and start a new notebook!
+Lastly, go to `localhost:8888` in your browser and start a new notebook file.